polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/connect-a-parachain.md

     ![](/images/tutorials/polkadot-sdk/build-a-parachain/connect-a-parachain/connect-a-parachain-9.webp)

-    After the parachain is initialized, you can see it in **Parachains** section of the Polkadot JS Apps interface.
+    After the parachain is initialized, you can see it in **Parachains** section of the Polkadot.Js Apps interface

 6. Click Network and select Parachains and wait for a new epoch to start